Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Preliminary

 Attention Knockout~\citep{geva2023dissecting} selectively disables specific attention connections between tokens during inference.
 This technique allows us to causally trace the contributions of different modalities or frames.
 By ablating particular attention paths and measuring the impact on predictions, we can uncover the mechanisms by which information propagates through the model, revealing knowledge localization and the functional roles of individual components.

-In practice, to prevent information flow from source tokens (e.g., video inputs or earlier frames) to target tokens (e.g., later frames, question, or answer tokens), we set the value of the attention mask $\mathbf{M}^{l,i}$ at position $(s, t)$ to $-\infty$ in Eqn.~\ref{eqn:attn}, where $s$ and $t$ denote the positions of the source and target tokens, respectively.
-This replacement ensures that the token representations at position $t$ cannot attend to the representations at position $s$ during further attention computations, effectively blocking targeted token interactions in the multi-head attention layers.
+In practice, to prevent information flow from source tokens (e.g., video inputs or earlier frames) to target tokens (e.g., later frames, question, or answer tokens), we set the value of the attention mask $\mathbf{M}^{l}$ at position $(s, t)$ to $-\infty$ in Eqn.~(\ref{eqn:attn}), where $s$ and $t$ denote the positions of the source and target tokens, respectively.
+This replacement ensures that the token at position $t$ cannot attend to the token at position $s$, effectively blocking specific token interactions.